MinaGirgis2000/PyGPACalculator/README.md

 # Python-GPACalculator
-A GPA Calculator that currently uses terminal to work, but will soon turn into an app.
+This is a GPA Calculator which is a command-line tool that allows users to calculate their grade point average (GPA) based on their course grades and credit hours.
+The tool is designed to be user-friendly and easy to use.

+At its core, this GPA Calculator is a Python script that takes input from the user (currently through a file) and performs the necessary calculations to determine their GPA.
+The user inputs their course grades and credit hours, and the script calculates their weighted average and displays their GPA on the terminal.

 # DIRECTIONS:
-Please fill out the following for each class:
+Please fill out the following for each class in classes.py:
 - Name of the course
 - Credit value of the course
 - Level of course: